 - Application list.

-This scope defines, for each type of deployment, a combination of one or more elements to which WAAS should attach itself to protect the web application:
+This scope defines, for each type of deployment, a combination of one or more elements to which WAAS should attach itself in order to protect the web application:

 In the event of scope overlap (when multiple rules are applied to the same resource scope), the first rule by order will apply and all others will not apply.
 You can reorder rules via the Order column in WAAS rule tables by dragging and dropping rules.